pretix/pretix-docs/docs/tutorial/getting-started.md

 # Getting Started

 Welcome to the pretix tutorial.
-This is your step-by-step guide to hosting your very first event using pretix.
+Come join us on our journey to hosting our very first event using pretix.

-Before you can do anything with pretix, you have to create an account.
+Before we can do anything with pretix, we have to create an account.
-Don't worry: creating an account is __completely free__ of charge and puts you under no obligation to give us any money.
+The good news is: creating an account is __completely free__ of charge and puts us under no obligation to pay rami.io GmbH, the company behind pretix, any money.
-You are free to play around with our software to your heart's content before you decide whether pretix is the right choice for you.
+We are free to play around with the pretix software to our heart's content before deciding whether pretix is the right choice for us.

 !!!
 Note